Black conservatism: United States

 Black conservatism in the United States is a political and social movement that aligns largely with the American conservative movement.
 During slavery, there was a divide between free blacks and slaves.
-As black people were released from slavery, they assimilated to white American culture in order to maintain a place in the social order.
+As black people were released from slavery, they assimilated white American culture in order to maintain a place in the social order.
 This is where characteristics of contemporary black conservatism began to develop.
 The argument behind this was the idea that if black people follow the rules of White America, then there will be no choice but to accept them into the social system.
 Since the Civil Rights Movement in the latter 20th century, the African-American community has generally swung to the left of the right-wing conservative movement, and has predominantly favored itself on the side of liberalism.
 Black conservatism emphasizes traditionalism, strong patriotism, capitalism, free markets, and opposition to abortion and gay marriage in the context of the black church.

-In the post civil rights-era there was a push for continuous assimilation and, as a result, some black individuals aligned themselves with the conservative movement and accepted the idea of a color-blind society.
+In the post civil rights-era, there was a push for continuous assimilation and, as a result, some black individuals aligned themselves with the conservative movement and accepted the idea of a color-blind society.
 In his book, The Content of Our Character, Shelby Steele offers an interpretation of the color-blind society ideology and why people should accept it.
 He claims that during slavery, black individuals were forced to cling to their black identities in order to build community and have since mistakenly clung to that same rhetoric under the impression that it is still the most valuable tool to excel.
 He argues that this is dangerous because it frames black individuals as victims and "pulls [blacks] into war-like defensiveness at a time where there is more opportunity for development than ever before."
 The idea was that if black individuals ceased to see themselves as victims of oppressive forces, then they could be seen as equals to their white counterparts.
 According to Steele, who grew up in a segregated society and experienced considerable racism, but who nevertheless criticized certain later policies as associating blackness with permanent inferiority: "I believe that freedom of the individual — as opposed to good works or "social justice" — is by far the highest goal any society can strive for. ...
 I became conservative when I realized that the era of protest was over.
 We blacks won everything we could win through protest — but it was an idea of what others must do for us, of how others must be moral and tolerant.
 Conservatism is the road ahead because it is an idea of what we can do for ourselves."